Open all

 Co-curricular at Lambrook

-Rugby is thriving, cricket and football are refreshingly compulsory for girls and there’s some hockey and tennis thrown in for good measure.
-But just in case pupils have a hankering to try something new, enrichment and after school clubs push the sporting boundaries to encompass skiing, polo, fencing, judo, trampolining and dance.
+Rugby is thriving, cricket and football are refreshingly compulsory for girls and there’s some hockey, netball and tennis thrown in for good measure.
+But just in case pupils have a hankering to try something new, enrichment and after school clubs push the sporting boundaries to encompass skiing, polo, fencing, judo, trampolining (a big favourite) and dance.
 Wednesday afternoons make way for matches and there’s always a very vocal parent fan club on the sidelines.
 Anything to do with the legendary match teas, we wonder?
 And the best bit?
 All sports kit is laundered on site, so pupils never have to bring muddy clobber home.
 It’s a total godsend for frazzled parents.

 Boarding at Lambrook

-Boarding is popular – there are just over 100 beds on offer for children aged seven and upwards, and they are ‘pretty much full every night’– but there’s much more of a flexi vibe here than at some other preps.
-Children can stay over for anything from the odd night to up to five nights a week, and almost everyone gives it a go at some stage (great preparation for senior school).
-There are now two boarding houses; Lambrook House for girls and the newly updated Westfield for boys, complete with table tennis, pool, table football and a cosy kitchen for making top-up toasties.
-The dorms are big, with 16 beds in the boys Year 8 dorm, which the pupils are gradually making their own.
+There are two boarding houses; Lambrook House for girls and the newly updated Westfield for boys, complete with table tennis, pool, table football and a cosy kitchen for making top-up toasties.
+The dorms are big, with 16 beds in the boys' Year 8 dorm, which the pupils are gradually making their own.
 It’s worth knowing that pupils move beds all the time, so they don’t have their own dedicated spot in the house – but no one seems to mind.
+Weekends are spent at home; everyone heads off after chapel and matches on a Saturday.

-We love the lack of tech in the boarding house – life here is all about keeping busy, so no one notices the lack of a PlayStation or their mobile phones (there’s a strict no phones policy here).
+We love the lack of tech in the school – life here is all about keeping busy, so no one notices the lack of a PlayStation or their mobile phones (there’s a strict no phones policy here).
 Bedtimes are well structured, and staff tell us that most children are asleep before their heads hit the pillow.

 School community at Lambrook